Dedicated property managers

 All tenancies commence with a fixed term.
 As the end of this fixed term approaches your property manager will be in contact to discuss either extending the tenancy or bringing it to an end.
 The tenant is likely to have the following options.

-- Renew the tenancy for a further fixed term: We will draw up a new contract at a cost of £30 and arrange for the tenant to sign via Docusign.
+- Renew the tenancy for a further fixed term: We will draw up a new contract and arrange for the tenant to sign via Docusign.
 This will give the tenant security of tenure for a further 6 or 12 months.

 - Continue on a statutory periodic tenancy: This is a monthly rolling tenancy to give the tenant added flexibility.
 The tenant can serve 1 months notice to vacate.
 However, the landlord does have the option to serve the tenant 2 months notice and so offers less security for the tenant.

 - Vacate the property: If the tenant decides to leave they should give us the required notice.
 It is likely that we will have to remarket the property to find a new tenant.
 We will therefore require access for viewings and will advise as and when these are booked in

 If the tenant has given notice to vacate the dedicated property manager will start the check out procedure.
 Our aim is to advise the tenant of what we will expect when they have moved out, and help them to prepare.
 Some points to consider: